 The government also plans to regulate the crimes by focusing more on other drug-related issues such as cocaine, which is much more dangerous and costly on the government’s end.
 Since marijuana-related crimes are less violent and use up a lot of resources such as the time and effort of the police to capture them while putting them in jail, by fully legalizing the use of marijuana, citizens will not have to be put behind bars, leaving more room for heavier crimes.

 During the heated debate among government leaders, about two-thirds of the parties involved opposed the idea of legalizing marijuana.
 Alfredo Solari, the opposition member, mentioned that the government shouldn’t be experimenting on its people.
 However, in the end, the majority had won, led by President Jose Mujica.
 There have been several critics involving Uruguay making the decision to start legalizing marijuana.
 Some of them stated that Uruguay is exposing even more people to start getting into drugs.

 They even felt the country wouldn’t be able to cope with the sudden surge of marijuana dealers and sellers once it has been legalized.
 The President hopes to encourage marijuana users by providing a safe, transparent space for them while monitoring the market closely.
 It will be a win-win situation for all parties in the government’s eyes.
 By fixing the right amount of ingredients used in each product, the government is able to control and make it profitable at the same time.
-Even the executive director of the Drug Policy Alliance fully supported Uruguay’s decision to legalize marijuana by following the neighbourhood states like Washington and Colorado.
+Even the executive director of the Drug Policy Alliance fully supported Uruguay’s decision to legalize marijuana by following the neighborhood states like Washington and Colorado.
 He hopes other states and countries would be able to open up and start legalizing the use of marijuana as well, with Oregon being one of the next upcoming states.